Become a Speaker

 Submit a Proposal

-Thank you for indicating your interest in participating as a speaker at The HRSouthwest Conference.
-The conference is looking for subject matter experts to maintain our history of educational excellence by delivering high-quality educational sessions that will engage, empower and energize attendees in the following subject matter areas:
+Thank you for your interest in participating as a speaker at The HRSouthwest Conference.
+We are looking for subject matter experts to maintain our history of educational excellence by delivering high-quality educational sessions that will engage, empower and energize attendees in the following subject matter areas:

 - Business Acumen & HR Strategy